DavidPurdy1/WiniumAutomation/README.md

 -When more than a couple tests fail, most likely it is going to be a problem with the program, maybe implement removing the first test that failed if array of test is larger than a certain amount.
 Could be done by creating a playlist and then deciding what playlist to run/uninclude test somehow.

--generate portfolios and that type of stuff

 -On each screen go through and add interaction with each button and blank to see if it throws an error or messes something up

 -Fix onFail so it will actually close out of the top layer window and if there is a save screen hit save and exit. verify that test resets are working on all screens!! <-- Hard

--Add annotations (Unimplemented Exeception) <-- Hard
+-Add annotations (Unimplemented Exeception)

--Add utilities support ( only some need help )
+-Add full utilities support

 -In the fail file specify where the thing fails

 -In final console app implement something to be able to clear out the specified folders/archive it.

 -Figure out what else I need to add

+-Look at storing elements in a dictionary, the getting them and using them.

+-Maybe look at locate because pretty common for it to fail so probably not an exception.
+Needs to run faster, when throwing an exception

 # Features Added